 2. They generate less foam

-And this is not a problem at all.
-They do not clean less because of this .
-In general, this is one of the major difficulties in adapting to sustainable products because they tend to be less foamy.
+And this isn't a problem at all.
+They don't clean less because of it .
+In general, this is one of the biggest difficulties in adapting to sustainable products because they tend to be less foamy.

-In the specific case of natural toothpastes, what happens is that they do not contain sulfates, an ingredient that can be harmful to our health .
-So, it is really important to give yourself the opportunity to make this change.
+In the specific case of natural toothpastes, they don't contain sulfates, an ingredient that can be harmful to our health .
+So, it's really important to give yourself the opportunity to make this change.

-To make the adaptation process more bearable, we suggest the solid bar options from Alma Eko toothpaste, as they are the foamiest, without containing sulphates.
+To make the adaptation process more bearable, we suggest the solid stick options for Alma Eko toothpastes, as they foam the most and do not contain sulfates.

-Regarding toothbrushes , after many years of using plastic ones, it can be a very strange feeling to use wooden ones.
-Some people tell us that at first they were scared to death.
-We are going to recommend the same thing as with toothpaste: switch to wooden toothbrushes immediately .
-Do not combine them with plastic ones.
-This way the adaptation process will take less time and one day, without you realizing it, using them will not seem strange.
+Regarding toothbrushes , after many years of using plastic ones, it can feel very strange to use wooden ones.
+Some people tell us that at first it really stuttered.
+We're going to recommend the same thing we did with toothpaste: make the switch to wooden toothbrushes completely .
+Don't combine them with plastic ones.
+This way, the adaptation process will take less time, and one day, before you know it, using them won't feel strange at all.

-A large part of organic cosmetics is based on oils, rather than water , as is often the case with conventional products.
-This makes the texture very different and also the way of applying it.
+Much of organic cosmetics are based on oils, rather than water , as is often the case with conventional products.
+This makes the texture very different, as well as the application method.

 These are less fluid products that require a little more effort when applying them.
 This, contrary to what it might seem, has two major advantages .

-• Organic cosmetics last longer .
-Much less is used than with conventional creams and lotions.
+- Organic cosmetics last longer .
+They require much less than conventional creams and lotions.

-• They activate the skin's circulation .
-As they require a little more insistence when applying them, we perform gentle massages on the skin that encourage the circulation to activate, with all the benefits that this has.
+- They activate skin circulation .
+Since they require a little extra care when applying them, we gently massage the skin to boost circulation, with all the benefits that entails.

-In the live broadcast with Matarrania, available on Instagram , we put a lot of emphasis on this aspect.
-We invite you to watch it because it was very interesting.
+In the live broadcast with Matarrania, available on Instagram , we emphasized this aspect a lot.
+We encourage you to watch it because it was very interesting.

 SOLID SHAMPOOS

-With shampoos you have to be a little patient .
-It is possibly the product that requires the longest adaptation time for two fundamental reasons:
+You have to be a little patient with shampoos .
+They're probably the product that takes the longest to adapt to, for two main reasons:

-1. When you've been using conventional shampoos for years, your hair needs time to adapt .
-Sustainable solid shampoos generally don't contain sulphates or silicones .
-Silicone coats the hair fibre to give it shine, but at the same time, it prevents the nutrients that hair needs to look healthy from penetrating.
-Only sulphates can remove this silicone layer, but they are considered a potential toxin, endocrine disruptor, which also reduces hair's vitality.
+1. When we've been using conventional shampoos for years, our hair needs time to adapt .
+Sustainable solid shampoos generally don't contain sulfates or silicones .
+Silicones coat the hair fiber to give it shine, but at the same time, they prevent the penetration of nutrients that hair needs to look healthy.
+Only sulfates can remove this silicone layer, but they're considered a potential toxin, an endocrine disruptor, that also saps hair's vitality.

-When we switch to sustainable shampoos, without sulfates or silicones, we have to give them time to eliminate the silicone residues with much gentler surfactants.
-At least 3 washes are necessary to eliminate the silicone residues and a month until the hair adapts to the new product and absorbs all its nutrients.
-During this period you may notice that your hair looks very strange, as if it has less life and is difficult to manage, but it is only a temporary matter.
+When we switch to sustainable shampoos, free of sulfates and silicones, we need to give them time to remove silicone residue with much gentler surfactants.
+At least three washes are necessary to remove silicone residue, and a month is needed for the hair to adapt to the new product and absorb all its nutrients.
+During this period, your hair may feel very strange, less bouncy and difficult to manage, but it's only temporary.

-2. It's not easy to find your ideal shampoo on the first try.
-We're not saying it's impossible, we know it's happened, but there are many people who have had to try three or four different brands until they found their ideal shampoo.
+2. It's not easy to find your ideal shampoo the first time.
+We're not saying it's impossible; we know it's happened, but many people have had to try three or four different brands until they found their ideal shampoo.

-At Alma Eko we have three brands that generally work very well.
-We will put them in order of probability of success:
+At Alma Eko, we have three brands that generally perform very well.
+We'll list them in order of likelihood of success:

 SUN PROTECTION

-Are you having trouble adjusting to sunscreens with physical filters ?
-We know it's a considerable change from conventional chemical filters, but we highly recommend you use them.
+Are you having trouble adjusting to physical filter sunscreens ?
+We know it's a considerable change from conventional chemical filters, but we strongly recommend using them.
 For two reasons:

 Where is the biggest difficulty in adapting?
-In that they are generally less fluid creams .
-The truth is that they are thicker and you have to spend a little more time applying them, but at the same time, they are more effective .
+They are generally less fluid creams .
+The truth is that they are thicker and require a little more time to apply, but they also last longer .
 With a small amount, you cover more skin than with conventional creams.

-At Alma Eko we have three brands: Sol de Ibiza , Fuka Eri and Nuura .
-The latter has the most fluid texture and we recommend you start there.
+At Alma Eko, we have three brands: Sol de Ibiza , Fuka Eri , and Nuura .
+The latter has the smoothest texture, so we recommend starting there.

-For the others, the ones that come in a can, we're going to give you a trick that a client gave us.
-It turns out that if you tap the cream with your fingers before applying it, when it's inside the can, it spreads better.
-We don't know exactly what science is behind it, but we've tried it and it works!
-We suspect that the cream warms up and that's why it spreads better.
-You should get some little peaks out of the cream by tapping it quickly with your finger.
+For the other ones, the ones that come in a can, we're going to give you a neat trick a customer told us.
+It turns out that if you tap the cream with your fingers before applying it, while it's still in the can, it spreads better.
+We don't know the exact science behind it, but we've tried it, and it works!
+We suspect that the cream warms up, which is why it spreads better.
+You should get little peaks on the cream by tapping quickly with your finger.

 SUSTAINABLE MENSTRUATION

-If there is one powerful change on the path to sustainability, it is switching to eco-friendly menstrual care tools.
+If there's one powerful change on the path to sustainability, it's switching to eco-friendly menstrual care tools.

-This change may be the most radical if you have been using conventional products for years.
-It requires a 180-degree turn , not only in changing products, but in how they are used, cared for and, above all, in the process of self-knowledge of your cycle that they will entail.
+This change may be the most radical if you've been using conventional products for years.
+It requires a complete change , not only in changing products, but also in how you use them, care for them, and, above all, in the process of self-knowledge of your lifecycle that they will entail.

-In this area, we can only recommend patience and an open mind to explore which is the best solution or solutions for you.
-Switching from conventional pads to cloth pads, for example, is a very big change.
-The use of the cup is also very different from that of tampons.
-In addition, you can consider non-medical options for managing discomfort and pain during the menstrual cycle.
-The range is very wide and the change is considerable.
+In this regard, we can only recommend patience and an open mind as you explore the best solution or solutions for you.
+Switching from conventional pads to cloth pads, for example, is a huge change.
+Handling a cup is also very different from using tampons.
+Additionally, you can consider non-medical options for managing menstrual cycle discomfort and pain .
+The range is very broad, and the change is considerable.

-We also recommend that you inform yourself well.
-You can start by reading the post we have on our blog or watching the interview we did with Berta, from Siembra de Luna on Instagram.
+We also recommend you get your information right.
+You can start by reading our blog post or watching the interview we did with Berta from Siembra de Luna on Instagram.

 REUSABLE WRAPPERS

-In reality, in everyday use, there are practically no changes .
-They are used in the same way as plastic film or aluminum foil.
-What does change is the care they require, since they are generally reusable .
+In reality, in everyday use, there are virtually no changes .
+They're used the same way as plastic wrap or aluminum foil.
+What does change is the care they require, since they're generally reusable .

-You're just going to have to spend some time cleaning them .
-Sometimes you'll just need to wipe them down with a damp cloth, other times they can go straight into the washing machine, and other times you'll need to wash them by hand - it depends on which sustainable option you choose.
+You'll just have to spend some time cleaning them .
+Sometimes you'll just need to wipe them with a damp cloth, other times they can go straight into the washing machine, and other times you'll have to wash them by hand, depending on which sustainable option you choose.

-At Alma Eko we have many options because each person has a different one.
-To make it easier for you, you can consult this guide that we have prepared with the aim of giving you a series of guidelines that will help you to choose your ideal deodorant the first time .
+At Alma Eko, we have many options because each one works differently for each person.
+To make it easier for you, you can consult this guide , which we created with a series of guidelines to help you find your ideal deodorant the first time .

-Of course, it is important that you like the smell , but you should also choose based on your level of sweating and whether or not you have sensitive skin .
-But, in addition to these aspects, you should keep in mind that, if you have been using conventional deodorants, with aluminum salts , it will take a while for the body to adapt to those made with natural ingredients, which are not sweat blockers, but breathable and absorbent.
-This transition period can last between 2 and 4 weeks.
-During this time , the body will be expelling the antiperspirants that have blocked the pores of the skin , preventing toxins from being expelled.
-Alma Eko deodorants do breathe , allowing toxins to escape, but preventing the proliferation of bacteria, which is what causes bad odor.
+Of course, pleasing the scent is important , but so is choosing one based on your level of perspiration and whether or not you have sensitive skin .
+In addition to these factors, keep in mind that if you've been using conventional deodorants with aluminum salts , it will take your body some time to adapt to those made with natural ingredients, which don't block perspiration, but rather are breathable and absorbent.
+This transition period can last between two and four weeks.
+During that time, your body will be expelling the antiperspirants that have blocked your pores , preventing toxins from being expelled.
+Alma Eko deodorants do breathe ; they allow toxins to escape but prevent the growth of bacteria, which is what causes bad odor.

 You see, switching to natural deodorants is not only a question of sustainability, but also of health .

-We hope that this review of the products that are the hardest to adapt to and the tricks we give you will help you move forward in building a more sustainable lifestyle .
-If you have any questions or have a trick that has helped you, we would love for you to share it with us.
+We hope this review of the hardest-to-adapt products and the tips we've given you will help you move forward in building a more sustainable lifestyle .
+If you have any questions or a trick that's helped you, we'd love for you to share it with us.

-We'll soon bring you another post to talk about products that are easy to get used to.
-What do you think about the idea?
+We'll be bringing you another post soon about products that are easy to get used to.
+What do you think of this idea?